lifemikey/objectstorage-swift/nas-backup-softlayer-object-storage-quantastor.md

 3. The {{site.data.keyword.objectstorageshort}} account information that is needed for the configuration can be obtained from the [{{site.data.keyword.slportal}} ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://control.softlayer.com/){:new_window}.
     1. Select **{{site.data.keyword.objectstorageshort}}** from the Storage menu.
     2. The {{site.data.keyword.objectstorageshort}} accounts are listed under the SL Master account, and you can also order another {{site.data.keyword.objectstorageshort}} account.
 All {{site.data.keyword.objectstorageshort}} accounts that are requested by child accounts under the Master Account are visible to and accessible by all other child accounts.
 Ensure that only the appropriate {{site.data.keyword.objectstorageshort}} account is used.
-    3. Select a {{site.data.keyword.objectstorageshort}} account.
+    3. Select an {{site.data.keyword.objectstorageshort}} account.
 Then, select the data center, where the backup data is to be stored.
     4. The {{site.data.keyword.objectstorageshort}} data center cluster screen provides statistics on the usage within the account.
     5. Click **View Credentials** to get the account data needed for the QuantaStor configuration.